withsmilo/When-ML-pipeline-meets-Hydra/README.md

 ```

 ## ML Pipeline Test

+### 1. First taste
-First of all, I will construct a new ML pipeline dynamically using all `*_1.yaml` configurations and executing the same `foo` subcommand per each step.
+I will construct a new ML pipeline dynamically using all `*_1.yaml` configurations and executing the same `foo` subcommand per each step.
 The command you need is simple and structured.

 ```
 $ when_ml_pipeline_meets_hydra \